hanadiasfour/Palestinian-Martyrs-Data-Management-System/README.md

 A robust data management system developed to organize and analyze martyr information sourced from B'Tselem, a trusted human rights organization in Palestine.
 The project employs different data structures such as sorted doubly and single linked lists.
 The user interface is built using JavaFX with functionalities like inserting/updating location records, searching for location records, managing martyr records, generating statistics, and saving data.

+## Getting Started

+To run this project, just download the project along the input file btselem.csv.